-IdenTrust does not support any other method for obtaining Certificate status information than those described in Sections 4.9.7 and 4.9.9.
+Upon explicit request, IdenTrust supports other methods for obtaining Certificate status information than those described in Sections 4.9.7 and 4.9.9 in cases of (i) IdenTrust mis-issued the Certificate, (ii) the Certificate was used to sign suspect code, or (iii) there is a suspected or actual compromise of the Applicant's or CA's Private Key.
 IdenTrust reserves the right to make other forms of Revocation advertisement available to Relying Parties.